VirtualScenery/greenscreenstream/README.md

 ## demos

-Below you find two different demos,  first link uses machine-learing and requires no green-screen, but a clean background is to prefer.
-Example to uses pure WebGL ( pixel shaders ) and for the best result as green-screen is recomened.
-Otherwise as clean background.
+Below you find three different demos,first link uses machine-learing and requires no green-screen, but a clean background is to prefer.
+Streams to a HTMLVideoElement

+Example two uses pure WebGL (pixel shaders) and for the best result as green-screen is recomened, Otherwise as clean background.
+Streams to a HTMLVideoElement

+Thirs example, creates a "black-screen" , masks out the person(s) and, removes background.
+Streams to a HTMLCanvasElement

  [https://coloquium.github.io/greenscreenstream/example/mlWebGL ](https://coloquium.github.io/greenscreenstream/example/mlWebGL)

  [https://coloquium.github.io/greenscreenstream/example/WebGL ](https://coloquium.github.io/greenscreenstream/example/WebGL)

  [https://coloquium.github.io/greenscreenstream/example/Mask ](https://coloquium.github.io/greenscreenstream/example/Mask)

 > See `/example/` folder in repo for implementation